Dhibu Ninan Thomas

-Dhibu Ninan Thomas is an Indian film music composer and producer who predominantly works in Tamil cinema and Malayalam cinema.
+Dhibu Ninan Thomas is an Indian music composer who predominantly works in Tamil and Malayalam cinema.

+Early life

+Thomas was born in a Malayali family from Thiruvalla, Kerala.
 He did his bachelor of engineering in electronics from JJ Engineering College in Trichy.

-Early life

-He was born in a Malayali family from Kottayam, Kerala.
-Dhibu Ninan Thomas was a music enthusiast from his early childhood days, he was actively involved in music and participated in opportunities for it.
+Thomas was a music enthusiast from childhood.
+He was actively involved in music and participated in opportunities for it.
 Actor Sivakarthikeyan and actor-director Arunraja Kamaraj were his college mates.

 Career

-Dhibu Ninan Thomas made his music director debut in 2017 with Maragadha Naanayam.
+Thomas made his music director debut in 2017 with Maragadha Naanayam.

 He then composed music for the 2018 film Kanaa, which was produced by Sivakarthikeyan and directed by Arunraja Kamaraj in their maiden films as producer and director, respectively.
+Following Kanaa, he composed the music for its Telugu remake, Kousalya Krishnamurthy (2019).